DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 #### Function operators

-When we use `map()` functions to repeat many operations, the probability increases that one of those operations will fail and we will not get any output. {purrr} provides some function operators in the form of adverbs to ensure that an error doesn’t ruin the entire process: `safely()`, `possibly()`, `quietly()`.
+When we use `map()` functions to repeat many operations, the probability that one of those operations fails increases and we will not get any output. {purrr} provides some function operators in the form of adverbs to ensure that an error doesn’t ruin the entire process: `safely()`, `possibly()`, `quietly()`.
 For more information see: